City-of-Helsinki/haitaton-backend/scripts/gis-material-update/README.md

 ## Volume mappings

+Local directory `data` is mapped to fetch container.

 Local directory `haitaton-downloads` is mapped to fetch and processing containers.

 Local directory `haitaton-gis-output` is mapped to processing container.